MicrosoftDocs/azure-docs/articles/cognitive-services/openai/reference.md

 #### Response

 The operation returns a `204` status code if successful.
-This API only succeeds if the operation is in a terminal state (not `running`).
+This API only succeeds if the operation is in an end state (not `running`).

 ## Management APIs